 Please refer to your statement for the company that services your property.
 A current listing of properties are listed on the utility company page.

 Yes.
 You are always welcome to send in payments ahead of time to be credited to your account for the next billing cycle.
-You also have the right to pay this assessment in full for the amount equal to the present value of the future assessments discounted at a rate of 6% per annum.
-Please contact us via phone or email for a pay-off amount.
+You have the right to pay this assessment in full for the amount equal to the present value at a discounted rate.